-Florida’s auto insurance laws are completely different from other states.
-This is because Florida follows a no fault system.
-Even though Florida follows this doesn’t mean you can go without coverage.
-In fact, auto insurance from someone likehttps://floridainsurancequotes.net/florida-auto-insurance/ is still required.
+Florida’s auto insurance laws are entirely different from other states.
+The rules are unique because Florida follows a no-fault system.
+Even though Florida follows this does not mean you can go without coverage.
+Auto insurance in Florida from https://floridainsurancequotes.net/florida-auto-insurance/ is highly recommended.

-Florida auto insurance consists of these two types of coverage.
+Car insurance consists of these two types of coverage.
 They are Property Damage Liability and Personal Injury Protection.
-Each of these both have a minimum coverage of $10,000 and both have key points.
+Both have a minimum range of $10,000, and both have key points.

-First, let’s discuss Property Damage Liability.
-This coverage will cover any damage that you or a family member, or any other person that’s driving your vehicle caused to another person’s property while driving.
-If you happen to rear end someone else’s vehicle or if you hit your neighbors mailbox, this coverage will be able to provide coverage to the damages.
+First, let us discuss Property Damage Liability.
+This coverage will cover any damage that you or a family member or any other person driving your vehicle caused to another person’s property while driving.
+So, for example, if you happen to rear-end someone else’s vehicle or hit your neighbor’s mailbox, this coverage will be able to provide coverage for the damages.

-Property Damage Liability will not pay out anything for the damages caused to your own vehicle.
-Hence the term “liability”.
-Florida does not require you to carry insurance that insured your own vehicle.
-However, it is strongly recommended.
+Property Damage Liability will not pay out anything for the damages caused to your vehicle.
+Hence the term “liability.”
+Florida does not require you to carry insurance that ensures your vehicle.
+However, Florida Insurance Quotes strongly recommends it.

-Personal Injury Protection coverage will cover you, your family members, and individuals riding in your car without a registered vehicle and without PIP, due to a crash with injuries.
-PIP coverage will apply to all individuals who qualify regardless who is at fault for the crash and injuries.
-This is known as no fault insurance.
-When it comes to Florida auto insurance fromhttps://floridainsurancequotes.net/florida-auto-insurance/, PIP also covers pedestrians, bicyclists, and children who are injured by school buses.
+Personal Injury Protection coverage will cover you, your family members, and individuals riding in your car without a registered vehicle and PIP due to a crash with injuries.
+PIP coverage will apply to all individuals who qualify regardless of who is responsible for the impact and damages.
+This coverage is known as no-fault insurance.
+When it comes to Florida auto insurance fromhttps://floridainsurancequotes.net/florida-auto-insurance/, PIP also covers pedestrians, bicyclists, and children injured by school buses.

 Bodily Injury Liability insurance coverage will cover any medical and funeral costs for you or a family member.
-This type of insurance is not required by the state but it has higher coverage amounts and more expensive premiums.
+The state does not require this type of insurance, but it has higher coverage amounts and more expensive premiums.

-When it comes to Florida auto insurance, you need to understand no fault coverage.
-The no fault insurance laws were instituted to keep monthly premiums low by delivering quick payouts.
+When it comes to maintaining insurance, you need to understand no-fault coverage.
+Florida instituted the no-fault insurance laws to keep monthly premiums low by delivering quick payouts.
 Due to no fault laws, Florida companies can offer lower premiums.